congbv/cafebot/README.md

 cafebot
 ====

-cafebot is a telegram bot for making orders in a cafe.
+cafebot is a telegram bot for making orders in a local cafe.
-It was done just for fun without taking anything serious.